fauzanilmi220/recipes/README.md

-## About The Project
+## RECIPES
-Food Recipe API is an API that functions as a Backend containing user, category, and recipe data.
+Backend API for Recipes designed to exchange and discover recipes for cooking any Dishes.
+It enables us to share our recipes, along with detailed ingredient and cooking instructions.
 This API is built with <a href="https://expressjs.com">ExpressJs</a> which is a simple and flexible web application framework that uses <a href="https://nodejs.org/en/about/">NodeJs<a/>.<br>

 ### BUILT

-This app was built with some technologies below:
+This app was built with:

 - [Node.js](https://nodejs.org/en/)
 - [Express.js](https://expressjs.com/)